aptise/peter_sslers/README.md

 `AcmeOrder`, which caused a ripple effect.

-This project is still undergoing active development, and the design is not entirely finalized yet... but...

-Most of the functionality is working (and in production!).
+This project is still undergoing active development, and the design is not entirely finalized yet... but... most of the functionality is working (and this package is used in production!).
 Everything is covered by extensive unit and integrated tests.

 WE ARE ALMOST THERE!!!